Thelukepet/course/assignments/A1b-docker.md

     apt update
     apt-get install vim-nox

-Create the file (`vi HelloWorld.scala` and use copy-paste).
+Create the file (`vi HelloWorld.scala`, use copy-paste to enter the code).
 Next, compile the program and run it:

     scalac HelloWorld.scala
     scala -classpath .
 HelloWorld

+Alternatively, quit the container by typing `exit` or `^D`.
-Alternatively, you can create the file in your normal desktop environment, and copy it into the running container:
+You can create the file in your normal desktop environment, save it, and copy it into the root of the container:

     docker cp HelloWorld.scala HASH:/

-You find the HASH value using `docker ps -a` (or using autocompletion in the shell) and issue the following commands to copy the file and continue to use the container:
+You find the HASH value using `docker ps -a` (or by using autocompletion in the shell, press TAB) and issue the following commands to copy the file and continue to use the container:

     docker cp HelloWorld.scala vibrant_liskov:/
     docker start vibrant_liskov